-If the City defaults in performance of its obligations under the Lease Agreement, the Trustee, as assignee of the Authority, may elect not to terminate the Lease Agreement and may re-enter and relet the Leased Property and may enforce the Lease Agreement and hold the City liable for all Base Rental Payments on an annual basis while re-entering and reletting the Leased Property.
-Such re-entry and reletting shall not effect a surrender of the Lease Agreement.
-The City, in the event of default, will have no right to any rentals received by the Trustee through reletting of the Leased Property, except amounts in excess of the Base Rental Payments and other amounts due under the Lease Agreement.
-Alternatively, the Trustee may elect to terminate the Lease Agreement and may re-enter and relet the Leased Property and seek to recover all costs, losses or damages caused by the City's default.
-In such event, the Lease Agreement provides that the City will be liable for all costs, loss or damage howsoever occurring.
-See "APPENDIX A - SUMMARY OF PRINCIPAL LEGAL DOCUMENTS - LEASE AGREEMENT - DEFAULTS AND REMEDIES."
+If the City defaults in performance of its obligations under the Lease Agreement, the Trustee, as assignee of the Authority, may elect not to terminate the Lease Agreement and may re-enter and relet the Leased Property and may enforce the Lease Agreement and hold the City liable for all Base Rental Payments on an annual basis while re-entering and releting the Leased Property.
+Such re-entry and releting shall not effect a surrender of the Lease Agreement.
+The City, in the event of default, will have no right to any rentals received by the Trustee through releting of the Lease Agreement.
+Alternatively, the Trustee may elect to terminate the Lease Agreement and may re-enter and relet the Lease Agreement provides that the City will be liable for all costs, loss or damage howsoever occurring.
+There are limitations on the releting of the Lease Agreement the Lease Agreement.
+See "RISK FACTORS - Limited Recourse on Default; No Acceleration" and "- Enforcement of Remedies" and "APPENDIX A - SUMMARY OF PRINCIPAL LEGAL DOCUMENTS - LEASE AGREEMENT - DEFAULTS AND REMEDIES."